Book a Tour →

 Best Time: Afternoon

-Cliff-edge views with picnic areas and access to Grand Canyon track.
+Cliff-edge views with picnic areas and access to the Grand Canyon walking track.
+Less crowded than Katoomba lookouts.

 Sublime Point